My Experience Planning Road Trips, and a Hobby Tool

 From Personal Notes to a Public Tool

 A couple of weeks ago, I finally decided to build a tool that would help me plan trips with just a start and destination, using my own criteria.
-The result is trails.rakeshr.net — a drive planner built on top of Google Maps APIs, designed around the way I actually plan my routes and stops.
+The result is trails.rakeshr.net, a drive planner built on top of Google Maps APIs, designed around the way I actually plan my routes and stops.

 Under the Hood

-I built this for my own need.
+I built this for my own needs.
 It's still early, and there are things I want to improve in my free time, but it already does what I needed, takes a start point, a destination, and gives me a route and stops I can trust.
 If you drive long distances and care about the quality of your stops, give it a try.

 RSS